datacarpentry/sql-socialsci/episodes/06-Aggregations.md

 ## The `group by` clause to summarise data

 Just knowing the combinations is of limited use.
 You really want to know **How many** of each of the values there are.
-To do this we use the the `Group By` clause.
+To do this we use  the `Group By` clause.

 ~~~
 SELECT Q1,
        count(*) as Num_potential_voters
 FROM SN7577_Text
 Group By Q1
-Order by Q1
+Order by Q1;
 ~~~
 {: .sql}